 Students and Children

 The Society of Women Engineers (SWE) is committed to providing a safe, secure, and fun online experience for children who visit our site.
-We are dedicated to safeguarding any personal information collected online and to helping parents and children have positive experiences on the Internet.
-Consistent with COPPA, we will never knowingly request personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
-Parents can revoke their consent and ask that information about their children be deleted from the site by contacting our offices by email at firstname.lastname@example.org.
+We are dedicated to safeguarding personal information collected online and helping parents and children have positive experiences on the Internet.
+Consistent with COPPA, we will never knowingly request personally identifiable information from anyone under 13 without prior verifiable parental consent.
+Parents can revoke their consent and ask that information about their children be deleted from the site by contacting our offices by email at email@example.com.
 To do this or to review personal information collected from children, we must verify the identity of the requesting parent.
 When a parent revokes consent, we will stop collecting, using, or disclosing information from that child.

 Preferences, Permission, Opt-out